null

 If emailing your submission, please attach the manuscript as a Word document or PDF.
 Please title the file with your name and the name of the work.
 Make sure your manuscript is in A4 format, with the pages numbered.
 Please send your manuscript as a single file; do not separate chapters into different files.

 If sending a hard copy in the post, make sure your manuscript is typed and printed single-sided on A4 paper, with pages numbered.
 We can return your manuscript if you include a stamped, self-addressed envelope.
-Please make sure you have an electronic file of your manuscript.
+Please make sure you have kept a digital file of your manuscript.

 Te Herenga Waka University Press